codedrone/Pointters/readme.md

 The controllers for every endpoint and services exposed is here.
 Respect and be consistent with the structure.

+## domain

+The business rules are here, the important decision are taken here and the intelligence too.

 ## config

 All config is here, create a file for every enviroment to run the project.
 And add to index file in config the enviroment returned.